 To do this, carefully open the small door of his cage and show the treat to entice your baby cockatiel to approach your hand.
 Little by little, your bird will get closer to your hand and start to eat from the palm of your hand in no time.

-Step 4: Train Your Baby Cockatiel To Climb on Your Hand
+4. Train Your Baby Cockatiel to Climb on Your Hand

 As soon as your baby cockatiel starts to eat from your hand, it’s a sign that he trusts you.
 You can then teach him more tricks, such as, for example, climbing on your hand and your shoulder.
 But, again, proceed slowly and with a lot of patience; never try to force your baby to climb on you, or you may lose its trust and get bitten.

 Note: For your cockatiel to learn to climb up your shoulder quickly, drop a treat on it and praise your bird as soon as it begins to climb up your arm.
 However, if your bird starts biting your hand, stop the training and try again later.

 Give your bird some time to get used to when you bring him home for the first time.
 If your cockatiel was hand-fed, it might only take a few hours.
 However, babies who haven’t been socialized will need a couple of days to get used to their surroundings.
 During their adjustment period, do not handle them but do the daily cleaning procedures and talk to them softly.

 If you’re new to the wonderful world of cockatiels, you’ll need a great resource to help your birds thrive.
 We highly recommend taking a closer look at The Ultimate Guide to Cockatiels, available on Amazon.

 This excellent book covers everything from the history, color mutations, and anatomy of cockatiels to expert housing, feeding, breeding, and health care tips.

 6. Feed Your Baby Cockatiel a Balanced Diet